mhowlett/howlett-kafka-extensions/experiment/UserTable/README.md

 3. Stream Processing
 4. System-Of-Record (?)

-### A Problem
+### Problem

-Unique / foreign key constraint capability for materialized data does not come for free out-of-the-box.
+Unique / foreign key constraint capability for materialized data does not come out-of-the-box.

-How easy is it to make a higher level abstraction for this purpose?
+How easy is it to build an abstraction for this purpose?
 Not trivial.

 As a concrete example, consider enforcing unique constraints on users table.

 ```
 {
     "Name": "users",
-    "NumPartitions": 2,
+    "NumPartitions": 3,
     "Columns": {
       "id":        { "Type": "long",   "Unique": true },
       "username":  { "Type": "string", "Unique": true },